Congo

 Crisis response

-WFP provides food or cash assistance and nutrition support to 176,000 vulnerable people, including refugees, asylum seekers, returnees, flood-affected populations and people living in urban areas who have been impacted by the economic consequences of COVID-19.
-Where appropriate, the assistance is combined with the creation or rehabilitation of assets which enhance the resilience of communities, families and individuals to shocks.
+WFP provides food or cash assistance and nutrition support to 195,000 vulnerable people, including refugees, returnees, flood-affected people and those people living in urban areas who have been affected by the economic consequences of COVID-19.
+Where appropriate, the assistance is combined with the creation or rehabilitation of assets – from roads to warehouses and storage units – that enhance the resilience of communities, families and individuals to shocks.

 School meals

-WFP provides daily hot school meals to 166,000 children in areas that are most affected by malnutrition.
-Food is increasingly sourced directly from local farmers, with a special focus on schools in rural areas.
-WFP assists around 4,500 indigenous children enrolled in ‘ORA’ schools in the remote Likouala and Sangha provinces to give these children the opportunity to enter the school system.
+WFP provides daily, hot school meals to nearly 126,000 children in areas most affected by malnutrition.
+Food is increasingly sourced directly from smallholder farmers, providing them access to a stable local market and supporting local economies in rural areas.
+WFP assists around 6,500 Indigenous children enrolled in ‘ORA’ (Observer, Réfléchir, Agir) schools in the remote Likouala and Sangha provinces, with school meals increasing attendance and access to a valuable education.

 Building of national capacities

-WFP actively supports the Government in the design and implementation of the National School Feeding Policy and works with the Government and fellow UN Agencies to ensure social protection interventions are effective, equitable and inclusive of the most marginalised populations such as indigenous peoples.
-WFP strengthens institutional knowledge on climate change adaptation and supports the Government in developing targeted climate services.
+WFP supports the Government in the design and implementation of the National School Feeding Policy.
+We work with the Government and other UN agencies to ensure social protection interventions are effective and inclusive of the most marginalized populations such as Indigenous Peoples.
+WFP supports the Government in developing targeted climate services.

 Support for smallholder farmers

-In 2021, WFP provided 1,138 smallholder farmers with technical support, training, and knowledge to increase their food production, storage and transport to markets.
-WFP works with women's cooperatives to empower rural women and helps smallholder farmers adapt to climate change by strengthening climate-resilient rural livelihoods.
+WFP has provided over 2,000 smallholder farmers, including over 1,100 women, with technical support and training to increase their food production, storage and transport to markets.
+WFP works to empower and help smallholder farmers adapt to climate change through, for example, training on climate-smart agricultural techniques.

 Logistics support

-Building on its recognized supply chain expertise and infrastructure in Congo, WFP provides UN agencies, the Government, and other partners with on-demand supply chain services.
+WFP provides UN agencies, the Government and other partners with on-demand supply chain services.
 This includes the procurement and management of vehicles, transportation of staff, distribution of non-food-items and warehousing, so they can assist vulnerable families.
-WFP also supports humanitarians to travel via the United Nations Humanitarian Air Services (UNHAS).

 Achieving Zero Hunger is the work of many.
 Our work in Congo is made possible by the support and collaboration of our partners and donors, including: